 4. Turn your negative thoughts into more empowering ones

-When you’re going through a mental rut, the goal isn’t to always think positive—the reality is, negative things happen!
-It’s part of life.
-We can’t control outside circumstances, but we do have power over our own thoughts.
+When you’re going through a mental rut, the goal isn’t to always think positively—the reality is, negative things happen.
+While we can’t control outside circumstances, we do have power over our own thoughts.
 So the key, Dr. Tulchin says, is to turn those negative thoughts into more realistic, helpful statements.

 For example, if you’ve recently been dumped, it’s easy to think “no one is ever going to love me,” which is a huge overgeneralization not at all based in truth, Dr. Tulchin says.
-Instead, take a step back, look at the situation from a fresh perspective, and know that if they weren’t the right person for you, that doesn’t mean that you’ll never find the one.
+Instead, take a step back, and consider that if they weren’t the right person for you, that doesn’t mean that you’ll never find the one.
 Instead, you might reframe your thought to something like, “I’m glad I now have a new opportunity to find the person who will love me for me.”
 And you can apply that same mindset to a negative interaction with a friend or coworker: Perhaps the positive spin is that you’ve learned a new way to resolve conflict in the future, or you have a chance to find a new project that aligns more with your work style or goals.

 In a similar vein as the above, managing a tough time alone is only bound to make it tougher.
-Dr. Tulchin advises enlisting someone to help keep you accountable to your short- and long-term goals.
-It can be a friend, a family member, or a therapist.
+Dr. Tulchin advises enlisting someone to help keep you accountable to your short- and long-term goals—whether that’s a friend, family member, or therapist.
 “A major part of my role as a therapist is to assign homework and hold people accountable if they then don’t do it,” she says.
 “If they don’t do it outside of session, I have them do it in the session.
-I’m trying to show them that it’s really important to follow through and do the things that are going to help you even though they feel hard.”
+I’m trying to show them that it’s really important to follow through and do the things that are going to help you, even if they feel hard in the moment.”